JGCRI/gcam-doc/fusion.md

 What to know when writing or updating a GCAM class
 --------------------------------------------------

-As mentioned earlier GCAM fusion changes the way we declare member variables for GCAM classes.
-Some of these changes are simply to associate meta information that the GCAM fusion tools can utilize to search and traverse the GCAM objects.
+As mentioned earlier GCAM Fusion changes the way we declare member variables for GCAM classes.
+Some of these changes are simply to associate meta information that the GCAM Fusion tools can utilize to search and traverse the GCAM objects.
 Other changes are actually just to ensure we have a uniform approach so that we may generate as much boiler plate code as possible without the need to special case.
 Note while it is possible to not follow or utilize and of the